LuisMonroig/Client-Server_FTP_Programs/MeetingSummaryFTP_Client_Server.md

 -   [ ] Find and try to read RFC 959, and any relevant updates, to ensure that the protocol is properly implemented
 -   [x] Research pros con python
 -   [x] Research pros con C# .net
--   [ ] Email profesor about which technology he recommends: c# .net or python.
+-   [ ] Email professor about which technology he recommends: c# .net or python.
     <br>

 * * *